United We Care | A Super App for Mental Wellness

 What does dating someone with an anxiety disorder may look like

-• Communication: individuals with anxiety can misinterpret some comments, can fail to express their emotions effectively, and at times are irritated, which may be misinterpreted by the partner wrongly.
+• Communication: Individuals with anxiety can misinterpret some comments, fail to express their emotions effectively, and, at times, be irritated, which may be misinterpreted by the partner wrongly.
 These all result in poor communication.

-• Emotional Sensitivity: the person may react to minor incidents and be unable to express their emotions or set healthy boundaries with the partner.
-These can give rise to several conflicts among the partners.
+• Emotional Sensitivity: The person may react to minor incidents and be unable to express their emotions or set healthy boundaries with the partner.
+This can give rise to several conflicts among the partners.

 Despite these commonalities, one needs to remember that the type of anxiety and the severity of it will determine how the relationship is affected.
 Without cultivating that understanding, managing the relationship will be tough.